 With the help of our partners and donors, MAP has conducted successful trips to a number of countries, including Uganda, Cambodia, Nepal, Thailand, Peru, Guatemala, Kenya, Colombia, China, Ecuador, Mexico, and Vietnam.

-“I’ve loved working with the Mondo Art Project, and seeing the human connections it creates.
+“I loved seeing how invested everyone was in sharing their stories and passions through art.
+We couldn’t connect through language, and we didn’t fully understand each other’s backgrounds, but we could all value what was expressed through drawings.” –Megan, Student Participant, 2013 Youthlinc Guatemala Expedition "I've loved working with the Mondo Art Project, and seeing the human connections it creates.
 Children hold art pieces that were sent to them from children across the globe.
-They see connections & commonalities– similar huts, smiling faces, flowers & families.
+They see connections & commonalities-- similar huts, smiling faces, flowers & families.
 They connect with their own stories, hopes & dreams, creating art for children in another part of the world.
 These connections make the world a more simple & sweet place." - Miriam Kramer, Youthlinc International Service Director